PAIR-code/lit/documentation/api.md

-Interpreter components support an optional `config` option to specify run-time options, such as the number of samples for LIME or the pivot languages for backtranslation.
+Interpreter components support an optional `config` option to specify run-time options, such as the number of samples for LIME or the pivot languages for back-translation.
 LIT provides a simple DSL to define these options, which will auto-generate a form on the frontend.
 The DSL uses the same [type system](#type-system) as used to define data and model outputs, and the `config` argument will be passed a dict with the form values.